 Keep These Child Injuries in Mind!

 It’s impossible to protect your children all the time.
-Nevertheless, keeping these child injuries in mind will make sure they get the necessary help when they need it.
+Nevertheless, keeping these child injuries in mind will ensure they get the necessary help when they need it.

-For more handy tips of looking after your kids, check out the rest of our parenting blog.
+For more handy tips for looking after your kids, check out the rest of our parenting blog.